Schönburg family

-The House of Schönburg (also Schumburg; Czech: ze Šumburka) is an old European noble family of princely and historically sovereign rank.
+The House of Schönburg (also Schumburg; Czech: ze Šumburka) is an old noble family of princely and historically sovereign rank.
 It formerly owned large properties in present-day Saxony, Thuringia and Bohemia.
 As a former ruling and mediatized family, it belongs to the Hochadel (high nobility).
 The family today includes two princely and a comital branch.

 History

 For several hundred years, the lords of Schönburg (Saale) have appeared in the history of southwestern Saxony, beginning in 1130, with the mention of Ulricus de Schunenberg (also Sconenberg).

 Expansion of the house

 The lords of Schönburg acquired several possessions over the centuries: Glauchau, where they had built a castle as an imperial fief around 1170, came into their ownership in 1256.
 They owned Lichtenstein since 1286, Waldenburg since 1378, the county of Hartenstein since 1406 and the lordships of Penig and Wechselburg since 1543.
 They received the lordship of Rochsburg Castle in 1548 in trade for Lohmen, Wehlen, Hohnstein and Kriebstein.